Deirdre Connelly

 Deirdre P. Connelly (born in 1961) is a Puerto Rican business professional.
 Connelly is Chairman of the Board of the European Biotech company Genmab A/S, member of the Boards of Macy’s Inc. and the Lincoln Financial Group.
 Connelly was past President of North America Pharmaceuticals for GlaxoSmithKline from 2009-2015.
 Connelly is the first woman to hold that title, and one of only two women on GSK's corporate executive team.
 She is a member of the global Corporate Executive Team and co-chairs the Portfolio Management Board, along with the Chairman of Research and Development.

 Early years

 Connelly, the middle child of nine, was born to Irish-American Owen Connelly and Puerto Rican mother Dolores Montecinos in San Juan, Puerto Rico, where she spent the first 18 years of her life.
 Connolly earned a bachelor's degree in economics and marketing from Lycoming College in Pennsylvania in 1983.
-She attended Harvard University's six-week Advanced Management Program in 2000.
+She attended Harvard University's Advanced Management Program in 2000.
 She currently resides in Philadelphia and has fourteen nieces and nephews, from ages 10 to 35.
-Connelly plays classical guitar recreationally.
+Connelly plays guitar recreationally.